-- reflect the realities of the gig economy in which many people are working as independent contractors.
+- Partnership (TPP) and includes an Ethics Today feature on the domestic brewing of imported beer brands. - Chapter 25 (Agency Formation and Duties) and Chapter 26 (Agency Liability and Termination)-These two chapters have been updated to reflect the realities of the gig economy in which many people are working as independent contractors.
 A new Ethics Today feature continues that emphasis with a discussion of whether Uber and Lyft drivers should be considered employees rather than independent contractors.
-There is also a new Global Insight feature in Chapter 33 concerning Islamic law and respondeat superior.
-In addition, new Examples, Cases in Point, and case problems have been added to help students comprehend the important issues and liability in agency relationships. - Chapter 34 (Employment, Immigration, and Labor Law) and Chapter 35 (Employment Discrimination)-These two chapters covering employment law have been thoroughly updated to include discussions of legal issues facing employers today.
-Chapter 34 has three new cases, three new Cases in Point, three new Examples (including one involving wage claims of Oakland Raiders cheerleaders), and three new case problems.
-We have added two new features-an Ethics Today on whether employees should receive paid bathroom breaks and a Managerial Strategy on union organizing using company e-mail systems.
-Chapter 35 has a new section discussing discrimination based on military status and new coverage of same-sex discrimination and discrimination against transgender persons.
+There is also a new Global Insight feature in Chapter 26 concerning Islamic law and respondeat superior.
+In addition, new Examples, Cases in Point, and case problems have been added to help students comprehend the important issues and liability in agency relationships. - Chapter 27 (Employment, Immigration, and Labor Law) and Chapter 28 (Employment Discrimination)-These two chapters covering employment law have been thoroughly updated to include discussions of legal issues facing employers today.
+Chapter 27 has three new cases, three new Cases in Point, three new Examples (including one involving wage claims of Oakland Raiders cheerleaders), and three new case problems.
+I have added two new features-an Ethics Today on - whether employees should receive paid bathroom breaks and a Managerial Strategy on union organizing using company e-mail systems.
+Chapter 28 has a new section discussing discrimination based on military status and new coverage of same-sex discrimination and discrimination against transgender persons.
 All three cases are new.
 There are seven new Cases in Point, five new Examples, a new exhibit, and three new case problems.
 A Digital Update feature discusses hiring discrimination based on social media posts.
-We discuss relevant United States Supreme Court decisions affecting employment issues throughout both chapters. - Chapters 36 through 42 (the Business Organizations unit)-This unit has been revised and updated to improve flow and clarity.
-We provide more practical information and recent examples.
+I discuss relevant United States Supreme Court decisions affecting employment issues throughout both chapters. - Chapters 29 through 32 (the Business Organizations unit)-This unit has been revised and updated to improve flow and clarity and to provide more practical information and recent examples.
+I start with small business forms, go on to partnerships, and then cover limited liability companies.
+I discuss corporations in Chapter 32.
+There are ten new cases in this unit and thirteen new Cases in Point.
+Each chapter in the unit includes a new feature.
+For instance, in Chapter 32, a Global Insight feature examines whether cloud computing has a nationality.
+I also discuss crowdfunding and venture capital in that chapter.
+New exhibits and key terms have been added throughout this unit as well.